Project Manager’s role and responsibilities: in-depth view

-How to make project managers role crystal clear:
+Why we need to make a project manager’s role crystal clear:

-There are many variations in interpretation of the role of a Project Manager, especially by PMs themselves.
-What follows in this post is our interpretation, but it is based on what we have seen delivers by far the best results (i.e. from projects).
+What follows in this post is what we have seen delivers by far the best results (i.e. from projects).
 It also addresses the key principle behind where the main disagreement usually comes from,

 Origins of the Role

-One of the most important aspects of the role of a project manager was the introduction of a single point responsibility for a project, namely the project manager.
-When this does not emerge for whatever reason, projects can struggle, or even fail.
+One of the most important aspects of the role was the introduction of a single point responsibility for a project, namely the project manager.
+When this is not understood fully, projects can struggle or even fail.

-- confirm the objectives and planned benefits of the project
+- confirm the objectives and planned benefits (with stakeholders)

-- define the scope of the project, and if not already in place the delivery strategy;
+- define the scope and the delivery strategy;

-- develop an effective organisation for the project including all key roles and responsibilities;
+- develop an effective organisation including all key roles and responsibilities;

 - plan the project (with the input and often support of others);

-- define and develop the management processes to be employed (if they don’t exist and match the needs of the project already);
+- define and develop the management processes to be employed (if they don’t exist and match the needs of the team already);

-- lead the team in all phases of the project;
+- lead the team in all phases of work;

 - ensure risks are understood and are being mitigated successfully;